k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14b_task_source_component_entities.md

 By default, each LU inherits its values from:

-1. The environment’s system settings (if defined), or
+1. The environment's system settings (if defined), or
 2. The TDM and Fabric configuration values

 You can **override these values per LU** to control and **optimize task execution** behavior: